 In a Java application: Since PGX is implemented as a set of Java classes, the users can embed PGX into their Java application as a library.
 The user, however, needs to take care of starting up PGX appropriately, before he/she invokes PGX methods.

 Interactively from the shell: The user can also make use of PGX, as if it is a separate application, by using the PGX shell.
 Once the user starts up the PGX shell, he/she can load graphs, invoke algorithms, and browse/export results in a very simple manner using the shell.

 This version of PGX is released under the OTN license.
-Please see the Readme document for more details about the license.
+Please see the documentation for more details about the OTN release and its limitations.